Hypothesis: That a simple principle of logic underpins the quantum world

 Perhaps the best refutation of my hypothesis would be to prove that the phenomenon of belief has nothing to do with science.
 That could be done by finding something about our world which is true but not believed so.
 A lack of parallelism such as that would show that science does not rely on what people believe but takes an independent approach to the truth.
 (I repeat that we cannot rely on the truth of an external world being the cause of our beliefs about it, because that would cause all of us to have the same beliefs - and we do not.)

 The hypothesis outlined here has explanatory potential and I believe it to be logically sound.
 My hope is that a theoretical physicist would consider developing it into a physical theory.
-There have been various suggestions for that but I am not competent to follow them through.
-Undoubtedly the main scientific objection to this hypothesis is the special role allotted to people, particularly given the religious associations of this idea.
+There have been various suggestions for how that might be done, but I am not competent to follow them through.
+Undoubtedly the main scientific objection to this hypothesis is the special role allotted to people, particularly given the religious associations.
 I recall, however, that it was not too many years ago that "non-realism" generated the same distaste.
-These days, however, some physicists do embrace non-realism.
-Some even suggest that the only self-existent "thing" is mathematics, which is a far cry from the solidity of physical particles.
-I would agree with this last idea, provided some logical way is found to incorporate axioms and initial conditions into the mathematics (or rather, into the logical framework in which mathematics is immersed ).
+These days, non-realism is a respectable philosophical position embraced by some physicists.
+Some even suggest that the only self-existent "thing" is mathematics - and that is a far cry from the solidity of physical particles.
+I would agree with this last idea if some logical way could be found to incorporate axioms and initial conditions into the mathematics (or rather, into the logical framework in which mathematics is immersed ).
 I have tried to do that in this essay.
 My hypothesis starts with the generation of gross objects as things believed to exist, the decomposition of the objects providing the particles manipulated by the mathematics.
 The gross objects believed to exist are the origin of the space between them, and the evolution of those objects is the origin of the physical laws and of time.
 In that way, the generation of everything becomes a matter of logic.
 I like that idea because it amounts to a version of the Many (virtual) Worlds theory in which logic is the external observer selecting one of the worlds to be real.